Catalogs, Delivery Groups, Zones

 2. On the Temporary Storage page, select a shared datastore for the temporary overflow disks.

-1. For virtual desktops, in the Desktop Experience page, select random.
+1. In the Desktop Experience page, select random.

 2. Master Image VDA must be 7.9 or newer.